Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 4. Applying Multiple Coats for a Consistent Look

-When applying multiple coats, allow each layer to dry fully before adding the next.
+When applying multiple coats, allow each layer to dry thoroughly before adding the next.
 This prevents streaking, bubbling, or peeling.
 Professionals use patience and precision to ensure the best results.

 Decorating Tips for Professional Finishing Touches

 Professional painting is more than just applying colour.
-Thoughtful decorative touches can greatly elevate a space.
+Thoughtful decorative touches can significantly elevate a space.

-Creating an accent wall can add depth and dimension to a room.
+Creating an feature wall can add depth and dimension to a room.
 Experts suggest painting one wall a bold colour as a focal point.
 Keep the other walls neutral for balance.

 2. Textured finishes for unique effects

 For clients who want something unique, textured finishes can help.
 Techniques like rag rolling, sponging, or faux finishes add character and interest.
-These techniques often require more coats but result in a stunning, customised look.
+These techniques often require more coats, resulting in a stunning, customised look.

 3. Consider Lighting Conditions